Tell your dad he is #1 by serving him this fun Father's Day Pepperoni Pizza Ribbon. This pizza is easy to make and fun to serve.

-It’s been a while since I created something savory, so today I decided to handcraft a pizza into an award ribbon to celebrate all those special dads out there.
+It's been a while since I created something savory, so today I decided to handcraft a pizza into an award ribbon to celebrate all those special dads out there for Father's Day.

 My husband is a huge fan of pizza that is so loaded with pepperoni that you can't see the cheese and he was really thrilled when I served this to him for dinner tonight.
 I'm pretty sure a lot of men out there will feel the same.

-You will be thrilled with how easy this pizza comes together.
+You will be thrilled with how easily this pizza comes together.
 All you need is a knife and/or a pizza wheel to make this decorated dinner.

 #1 Dad Pepperoni Pizza Ribbon